-The School encourages the active engagement of parents and other volunteers in the daily life of the School and recognizes that volunteerism is an important aspect of a healthy School community.
-However, above all else, the School must ensure a safe and nurturing environment for all students.
+While the School encourages the active engagement of families and other volunteers in the daily life of the School the School must, primarily, ensure a safe and nurturing environment for all students.
 As a result, the School complies with independent school "best practices" and requires background checks for all individuals who request to be, or are considered, volunteers or chaperones.

-All chaperones for Glen Brook and overnight trips, as well as chaperones who will have unsupervised access to children during any other school trip, are considered volunteers and therefore required to undergo the correct procedures to be an official Volunteer at the School.
+All chaperones for Glen Brook and overnight trips, as well as chaperones who will have unsupervised access to children during any other field trip or activity, are considered volunteers and therefore required to undergo the correct procedures to be an official Volunteer at the School.